alshival/openAI-Discord-Bot/README.md

 - Use the command prefix `!` to interact with the bot:

   - `!fefe <message>`: Ask Fefe questions, set reminders, play music over a voice channel, or to write code and search for answers.
+  - `!data_interpreter`: Attach a .CSV file and ask Fefe to generate charts or maps.
+  - `!exeggutor`: Execute raw python code.
 - The bot also includes the following slash commands:
   - `/gpt <plugin> <message>': Ask Fefe to generate financial charts.
   - `/help`: Provides a quick rundown of how to use the app.